Ciudad Jardín Lomas del Palomar: Urban character

 Ciudad Jardín Lomas del Palomar is an unusual, colorful, socially mixed and lively neighbourhood of about 6,650 families in an area of 2.4 sqkm.
 Inspired by the Garden city movement, its layout is designed on a pedestrian scale with compact residential areas made up of tile roofed row style and free standing chalets in tree-lined streets and boulevards.
-There are three arcaded three-storey residential-commercial plazas (town squares) with central greenery, children playgrounds, fountains and surrounded by shops, pubs and al fresco dining restaurants.
+There are three arcaded three-storey residential-commercial plazas (town squares) with central greenery, children's playgrounds, fountains and surrounded by shops, pubs and al fresco dining restaurants.

-The layout was developed to place cultural facilities, schools, churches, clubs and parks, mixed and within walking distance of housing areas.
+The layout was developed to place cultural facilities, such as schools, churches, clubs and parks, mixed together and within walking distance of housing areas.
 There are a number of public plazas and plazoletas (mini plazas) that are generally surrounded by restaurants and other businesses.
-The gastronomy in Ciudad Jardin is first class, featuring authentic ethnic food including Japanese, Chinese, Italian, and German cuisine among others.
+The gastronomy in Ciudad Jardin is first class, featuring authentic ethnic food including Japanese, Chinese, Italian, and German cuisine.

-In part of the city there is a large part of the Colegio Militar de la Nacion, including the National Historic Monument, El Palomar de Casero and the Casa de Diego Casero that were the epicenter of the Battle of Caseros and of the preliminary negotiations of the Pact of San José de Flores.
+In a part of the city there is a large part of the Colegio Militar de la Nacion, including the National Historic Monument, El Palomar de Casero and the Casa de Diego Casero that were the epicenter of the Battle of Caseros and of the preliminary negotiations of the Pact of San José de Flores.